 Things To Know

-- Drive Time: Lewiston to Montana, 175 miles, allow 4 hours.
+- Length: Lewiston to Montana, 175 miles, allow 4 hours.
 Kooskia to Grangeville, 27 miles, allow 40 minutes.

 - Plan ahead to ensure a safe and enjoyable trip (fill up on gas, pack water and food, etc.).